 If you are a male who is sexually active with a female who can get pregnant, you must agree to use a medically acceptable form of birth control, such as barrier protection or sterilization (vasectomy), or you must agree that that your female partner will use one of the other methods listed below.
 You should inform your partner of the potential for harm to an unborn child.
-If your partner becomes pregnant while you are participating in the study, then you must notify the study doctor of your partner's pregnancy within 24 hours of receiving medical confirmation and she should promptly notify her doctor of your partner's pregnancy until the outcome of the pregnancy is known.
+If your partner becomes pregnant while you are participating in the study, then you must notify the study doctor of your partner's pregnancy within 24 hours of receiving medical confirmation and she should promptly notify her doctor of your participation in this study.
+As per regulatory requirements, information will be collected about your partner's pregnancy until the outcome of the pregnancy is known.